jergason/book-recommendations/README.md

 * [ ] Night Angel trilogy by Brent Weeks
 * [ ] Ready Player One
 * [ ] Reamde by Neal Stephenson
+* [ ] Refactoring: Improving the Design of Existing Code by Martin Fowler
+* [ ] Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages by Bruce A. Tate
 * [ ] SVG Animations
 * [ ] Steelheart
 * [ ] Stuff Matters: Exploring the Marvelous Materials That Shape Our Man-Made World